mawro69/mycv/index.md

 ## Welcome to my page :
 ### My favorite quote :

-<p>“Your fears are a kind of prison that confines you within a limited range of action.
-The less you fear, the more power you will have and the more fully you will live.” <span style="color:blue">some <em>blue</em> text</span>.</p>[― Robert Greene, The 50th Law](https://www.amazon.fr/50th-Law-50-Cent/dp/006177460X)
+“Your fears are a kind of prison that confines you within a limited range of action.
+The less you fear, the more power you will have and the more fully you will live.”[― Robert Greene, The 50th Law](https://www.amazon.fr/50th-Law-50-Cent/dp/006177460X)

 ---